-Throughout history, music has been a catalyst for change, a medium for protest and a way to deliver a message of hope.
-Clearwater’s founder, Pete Seeger, has always understood this and music and activism have been at the core of Clearwater’s culture from the very beginning.
-In Seeger’s capable hands, from the Forties to the present day, a concert wasn’t regarded as a one-way proceeding, but a group sing-along.
-Pete’s insistence that his audience sing along could be read as a larger metaphor for citizen involvement to insure a healthy functioning of democracy in America.
+Image of Pete and audienceThroughout history, music has been a catalyst for change, a medium for protest and a way to deliver a message of hope.
+Clearwater’s founder, Pete Seeger, always understood this and music and activism have been at the core of Clearwater’s culture from the very beginning.
+A Clearwater concert is never regarded as simply a one-way proceeding, but rather as a group sing-along opportunity.
+This emphasis on audiences joining in the making of joyful sound surely can be read as a larger metaphor for citizen involvement – the key to a healthy, functioning democracy in America.

 Concerts and Special Events

-In 2011 Clearwater produced 2 benefit concerts.
+In 2011 Clearwater produced two benefit concerts.
 Generations, An Earth Day Celebration took place a Tarrytown Music Hall and featured Pete Seeger and Tao Seeger and longtime Clearwater friends David Amram, Peter Yarrow, Janis Ian, Tom Chapin, and Toshi Reagon.

-The Power of Song Award Concert in October at Symphony Space in NYC honored George Wein, music impresario and celebrated American festival producer known for founding the Newport Folk Festival in 1959 with Pete Seeger, Theodore Bikel, Oscar Brand, and Albert Grossman.
+The Power of Song Award Concert in October, 2014, at Symphony Space in NYC honored George Wein, music impresario and celebrated American festival producer known for founding the Newport Folk Festival in 1959 with Pete Seeger, Theodore Bikel, Oscar Brand, and Albert Grossman.
 Wein also founded the Newport Jazz Festival, the New Orleans Jazz & Heritage Festival, Playboy Jazz and JVC Jazz festivals in cities around the world.
 The evening’s outstanding program featured Pete Seeger, Arlo Guthrie, Suzanne Vega, Lucy Kaplansky, Tom Paxton, Guy Davis, David Amram, Toshi Reagon, Loudon Wainwright III, and Richard Barone.

 Great Hudson River Revival – Clearwater Festival